sajjadGG/book-python/dragon/adr-damage-take.rst

 * Good: simple
 * Good: can use ``.__sub__()`` for validation if needed
 * Bad: requires knowledge of API
+* Verdict: rejected, not explicit and requires knowledge of API

 Option 8